Zarr

 The Zarr format is language-agnostic, but this indexing reference is specific to Python.

 The Xarray library provides a rich API for slicing and subselecting data.
 In addition to providing a positional index to subselect data, xarray supports label-based indexing.
 Labels, or coordinates, in the case of geospatial data, often include latitude and longitude (or y and x).
-These coordinates (also called names or labels) can be used to read and write data when the position is unknown.
+Another common coordinate for data cubes is time.
+These coordinates (also called names or labels) can be used to read and write data without needing to know the positional index value.

 Consolidated Metadata

-Every Zarr array has its own metadata.
-When considering cloud storage options, where latency is high so total requests should be limited, it is important to consolidate metadata so all metadata can be read from one object.
+Every Zarr group and every Zarr array has its own metadata.
+When considering cloud storage options, where latency is high so total requests should be limited, it is important to consolidate metadata at the root of the Zarr store so all metadata can be read from one object.

 Zarr Data Storage